palacejackson/query-suggestions/README.md

 Algolia will soon provide a newly hosted version of this service along the other Analytics services.

-In the meantime, if you have any question regarding this feature, please feel free to reach out to support@algolia.com mentioning that you have read this notice.
+In the meantime, if you have any question regarding this feature, please feel free to reach out to [Algolia Support Team](https://alg.li/support) mentioning that you have read this notice.

 # Query suggestions